Overview

 - Reinstating the left turn onto Clarence Road from Redcliff Hill.

-- Improving the Cycle route link to Whitehouse Street.
+- Improving the cycle route link to Whitehouse Street.

 - Adding a separated cycle lane from York Road to Coronation Road.